Joe Kizzi

-Joseph Kizzi (born 24 June 1993) is an English professional footballer who plays as a defender for club Barnet.
+Joseph Kizzi (born 24 June 1993) is an English professional footballer who plays as a defender for Hornchurch.

 Career

 Born in London, Kizzi played youth football for Ridgeway Rovers and non-league football for Eton Manor, Enfield 1893, Waltham Abbey, Cheshunt, Wingate & Finchley, Billericay Town and Bromley, before signing for newly promoted Football League club Sutton United on 1 July 2021.

 On 24 May 2024, he joined Barnet for an undisclosed fee on a three-year contract.
+On 22 November 2025, he joined Enfield Town on a one month loan.

+On 1 January 2026, Kizzi scored his first goals for Barnet, scoring both goals in a 2-1 win at home to Crawley Town.

+On 16 June 2026, Kizzi left Barnet by mutual consent.
+On the same day, he signed for Hornchurch.